-That seems to be one of the more significant updates to the patent – and I think it makes it more clear that associating a Google profile with content authored by someone is like applying a digital signature to that content.
+That seems to be one of the more significant updates to the patent.
+I think it makes it more clear that associating a Google profile with content authored by someone is like applying a digital signature to that content.

-Note that someone doesn’t have to be using Google Plus to use authorship markup, since they need only link their profile page with their Google Account under the processes described by Google on their help page for using the markup.
+Note that someone doesn’t have to use Google Plus with authorship markup since they need only link their profile page with their Google Account under the processes described by Google on their help page for using the markup.

 Reputation Scoring under Agent Rank

-In addition to using authorship markup to identify who the author and possibly originator of content might be, the Agent Rank process also involves adding a quality score to a document based upon the reputation score of its author.
+The Google+ authorship markup can identify who the author and possibly originator of content might be.
+The Agent Rank process also involves adding a quality score to a document based upon the reputation score of its author.

-It’s quite possible that Google might use information that it finds on the Web and at Google plus that it can clearly associate with specific authors to create a credential score of the type that I described in the post How Google Might Rank User Generated Web Content in Google + and Other Social Networks.
+It’s quite possible that Google might use information that it finds on the Web and at Google plus that it can clearly associate with specific authors.
+This would create a credential score of the type that I described in the post How Google Might Rank User Generated Web Content in Google + and Other Social Networks.

-Google’s Panda updates emphasized the “quality” of content found on the Web, and an authorship reputation could easily be another signal of quality in ranking pages.
+Google’s Panda updates emphasized the “quality” of the content found on the Web.
+An authorship reputation could easily be another signal of quality in ranking pages.

-As I noted in my last post, Google’s New Freshness Update: Social Media Has Changed the Expectations of Searchers, there are a number of reasons why Google might look more closely at social signals, including the ability to surface fresher content faster.
+As I noted in my last post, Google’s New Freshness Update: Social Media Has Changed the Expectations of Searchers, there are many reasons why Google might look more at social signals, including the ability to surface fresher content faster.

-If Google is to do that, it needs signals other than PageRank to rely upon to find very fresh content since PageRank tends to work best for content that has had time to attract some links.
-Adding an author reputation score, based upon contributions to social networks and through very recently published content, and meaningful interactions with others in social networks and through comments adds an element that doesn’t necessarily rely upon a link graph the way that PageRank does.
+If Google is to do that, it needs signals other than PageRank to find very fresh content.
+That is because PageRank tends to work best for content that has had time to attract some links.
+You can add an author’s reputation score based upon contributions to social networks.
+Or through very recently published content and meaningful interactions with others in social networks and comments.
+That will add an element that doesn’t rely upon a link graph the way that PageRank does.

-Adding authorship markup to the content that you create would be a first step in this process because it would enable Google to associate a digital signature to content that you might create at multiple places on the Web.
+Adding authorship markup to the content that you create would be a step in this process.
+It would enable Google to associate a digital signature to content that you might create at many places on the Web.

-Google has taken some steps to implement authorship markup on their own, and in a June post about Authorship Markup on the Google Webmaster Central blog, they tell us:
+Google has taken steps to install authorship markup on its own.
+In a June post about Authorship Markup on the Google Webmaster Central blog, they tell us:

-So, if you publish content to Youtube or Google Blogger or one of the organizations that Google has worked with, you’re already using authorship markup.
+You can publish content to Youtube or Google Blogger, or one of Google’s organizations.
+If you do, you’re already using authorship markup.

 Some other recent posts elsewhere that discuss Agent Rank and Google Authorship markup: